atrauzzi/laravel-doctrine/readme.md

     'Doctrine' => 'Atrauzzi\LaravelDoctrine\Support\Facades\Doctrine',

-You'll likely want to configure the database, you can override the bundle's default configuration using the following command:
+You'll likely want to configure the database connection, which you can do by overriding the bundle's defaults with the following command:

     ./artisan config:publish atrauzzi/laravel-doctrine